mikarinneoracle/phonebook/README.md

 ```

-### Relogin to SQL Developer Web with the new user phonebook
+### Step 2: Relogin to SQL Developer Web with the new user phonebook

 Submit the following: